North Korea Releases 3 Americans As Pompeo's Visit Concludes

 In an interview with CNN during his detention, Kim Dong Chul said he used to live in Fairfax, Va., and moved to China, near the border with North Korea, to work in international trade and in the hotel business.
 He said he worked as a spy for South Korean "conservative elements."

-"Kim's claims were made in the presence of North Korean officials and CNN cannot determine whether they were made under duress," CNN said.
+"Kim's claims were made in the presence of North Korean officials and CNN cannot determine whether they were made under duress," the broadcaster said.

 A North Korean defector identified Kim Dong Chul as a missionary.